 - The Flashbots Ship for general discussions

 - FRPs - Flashbots Research Proposals - Category specifically for FRPs

-- Searchers, Block Builders, Relays, MEV-Boost, Proposers.
-Separate categories for each actor in the MEV-supply chain.
+- Searchers, Block Builders, Relays.
+Separate categories for each actor in MEV-Boost.

 - Site Feedback -